Bronchitis Symptoms: Cough, Mucus & More

 Diagnosis

-Bronchitis is primarily diagnosed through a physical examination and a review of the patient's symptoms.
-The doctor listens to the lungs with a stethoscope to detect typical breath sounds.
-In certain cases, additional tests may be needed:
+Bronchitis is primarily diagnosed through a physical examination and a review of the medical history.
+A doctor will listen to the lungs with a stethoscope (auscultation) to detect characteristic sounds such as wheezing or crackling.
+In certain cases, additional tests may be ordered:

-- Lung function tests (if chronic bronchitis or COPD is suspected)
+- Lung function tests (spirometry), particularly if COPD or asthma is suspected

 Treatment

-- Mucolytics: Medications such as ambroxol or acetylcysteine help to loosen and thin mucus.
+- Expectorants and mucolytics such as ambroxol or acetylcysteine to loosen mucus

 When to See a Doctor

-Medical attention should be sought in the following situations:
+Medical attention should be sought promptly in the following situations:

 References

-- Global Initiative for Chronic Obstructive Lung Disease (GOLD) - Global Strategy for the Diagnosis, Management, and Prevention of COPD, 2023. https://goldcopd.org
+- Global Initiative for Chronic Obstructive Lung Disease (GOLD): Global Strategy for the Diagnosis, Management, and Prevention of COPD. goldcopd.org (2023).

 For your universal protection